Analysing & evaluating service reservoir performance

 24/7 data from ATi’s water quality range can determine if modifications to internal or external pipework design is required, if valve positions need changing, or whether control valves and equipment are necessary.
 The data can then establish if additional disinfection would be beneficial, whether wider investigation is required or determine if adjustments to filling and emptying the tank is needed.

-In summary there is huge unsaid concern for reservoir quality.
+In summary there is huge unsaid concern for service reservoir quality.
 There is also apprehension that once this previously unknown data is unlocked, a can of worms could be opened, and can utilities afford the solutions?
 However, the real issue is, we can’t afford not to know.